EugeneKozhun/commit-message-template/README.md

     </a>
 </p>

-This IntelliJ IDEA extension simplifies the process of writing commit messages according to the conventions adopted in your project.
+This JetBrains IDE's extension simplifies the process of writing commit messages according to the conventions adopted in your project.

 ## Features